 Teams usually have Green or Black Rangers in the core team but not both; often making Blue, Black, and Green character traits shuffle ("Black" characters include Blue Ranger Lucas and Green Rangers Carlosnote before becoming an actual Black Ranger, Xander, and Mike; "Greens" include Blue Rangers Rocky, Max, and Dax and Black Ranger Jake; and "Blues" are Adamnote as both a Black and Green Ranger and Black Ranger Danny.)

 Yellow and Pink: Both Action Girls.
-Usually Tomboy and Girly Girl, respectively, but reversals (e.g. Ashley and Cassie) aren't uncommon.
+Usually Tomboy and Girly Girl, respectively, but reversals (e.g. Ashley and Cassie) are not uncommon.
 A couple times the "Pink" girl actually wears White (noticeably Alyssa, whose Ranger uniform had pink accents), but other than wardrobe it's the same thing.
 In teams with one girl, her color defaults to Yellow but she can be either character type.

 Twice (Ninja Storm and Mystic Force) Blue and Yellow were worn by opposite the normal genders.
 When this happened, the girl's character type remained the same but the male Yellow Rangers (Dustin, Chip) filled the quirky Green role.